determined-ai/determined/docs/manage/security/rbac.rst

 In this section, we will configure a Determined instance to support a cluster administrator account, and a few engineers with varying level of access.

-First, create a new user ``alice``, set a password, make it an admin, and deactivate the default
+First, create a new user ``alice``, set a strong password, make it an admin, and deactivate the default accounts:
-accounts:

 .. code:: bash